cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Fixed a bug in the example in Section 2.4.2 ("29" -> "49")

 * Fixed a bug in the last paragraph of Section 3.6 ("0b000_11101" -> "0b000_11001")

+* Including background on data vs. information and information standards, currently as a seperate source file